SamuelSwartzberg/flashcardifying_text_temp/ling/parts-of-speech.md

-## parts of speech
+# parts of speech

-A part of speech/word class is a category of words with similar grammatical properties.
+A part of speech/word class is a category of words with similar syntactic, word-formation and sometimes semantic properties.
 Part of speech is synonymous with word class.
-Part of speech may be synonymous with lexcial category if we don't acknowledge functional categories. a closed word class is one that rarely or never accepts new members an open word class is one that can be extended without limit/readily accepts new members Clear distingction of word classes are difficult across languages.
+Clear distingction of word classes are difficult interlinguistically.
 Often the things we think of a ertain word class doing is actually what a phrase headed by that thing does.

+## abbreviations

+table:abbr|name
 A|Adjective
 P|Adposition
 Adv|Adverb